 Drug Addiction Treatment for Men

-When thinking about drug addiction, most typically conjure up an image of a dark place, where an emaciated person has jammed a needle in their arm.
-Although many drug addicts find themselves in “crack houses”, or worse – the fact is that most types of drug addiction may be found in the nicest of homes in exclusive neighborhoods.
+When one thinks about drug addiction, they typically conjure up an image of a dark place, where an emaciated person has jammed a needle in their arm.
+Although many drug addicts find themselves in “crack houses”, or worse, the fact is that most types of drug addiction may be found in the nicest of homes in exclusive neighborhoods.

 What constitutes an addiction to a drug?